johandry/CKA/README.md

 ## Chapter 2

 **Kubernetes**: An open-source system for automating deployment, scaling and management of containerized applications.
 *source: kubernetes.io*

 Built from the Google project **Borg**.

 Kubernetes is all about decoupled and transient services. **Decoupling** means that everything has been designed to not require anything else in particular. **Transient** means that the whole system expects various components to be terminated and replaced.
-A **flexible** and **scalable** environment means to have a framework that does not tie itself from one aspect to the next, and expect objects to die and to reconect to their replacements.
+A **flexible** and **scalable** environment means to have a framework that does not tie itself from one aspect to the next, and expect objects to die and to reconnect to their replacements.

 Kubernetes deploy a large number of microservices.
 Other parties (internal or external to K8s) expect that there are many possible microservices available to respond a request, to die and be replaced.

-The comunication between components is API call-driven.
+The communication between components is API call-driven.
 It's stored in JSON but written in YAML.
 K8s convert from YAML to JSON prior store it in the DB.

 Other solutions to Kubernetes are: